XiaomiMiMo/MiMo-V2-Flash/README.md

 > In the thinking mode with multi-turn tool calls, the model returns a `reasoning_content` field alongside `tool_calls`.
 To continue the conversation, the user must persist all history `reasoning_content` in the `messages` array of each subsequent request.

 > [!IMPORTANT]
-> The following system prompts are **HIGHTLY** recommended, please choose from English and Chinese version.
+> The following system prompts are **HIGHLY** recommended, please choose from English and Chinese version.

 English